LuizHen527/social-links-profile/README.md

 # Frontend Mentor - Social links profile solution

 This is a project made to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
-Status: In Progress.
+Status: Completed.

 ## Table of contents